Top 10 Vampires in Magic: The Gathering (MTG)

 Vampires are a creature type in Magic typically belonging to the black and/or white factions.
 They're not the strongest bunch in terms of battle stats, but vampires wield a variety of life-based effects, reflecting their bloodsucking abilities.
 Vampires often bear lifelink to recover health whenever they battle, and several can drain life when certain conditions are met.
-Many also harness the flying keyword to soar over ground-based blockers and madness, letting you cast them for reduced costs when discarded.
+Many also have flying (allowing them to soar over ground-based blockers) and madness (letting you cast them for reduced costs when discarded).

 10. Jeleva, Nephalia's Scourge

 Only having 1/3 (one power and three toughness) while costing four mana is a poor deal; however, the legendary Jeleva compensates with other alluring traits.
 She bears flying, and she counts as both a vampire and a wizard, supporting two of the bigger creature types in the game.
 She's also red, blue, and black, accessing three colors (more than most vampires) when serving as your general in EDH format.

 Even better, when she enters the battlefield, each player exiles X cards from the top of their deck, where X is the number of mana needed to cast Jeleve.
 Normally, this will be four, but if you're using her as a commander and recasting her from the command zone, X will be higher.
 And you want X to be large since Jeleva lets you cast an instant or sorcery from the exiled cards for free when she attacks!
 This can access many of the best blue sorceries in the game, from Expropriate to Time Strech and more.

 And as long as she survives and can attack again next turn, you're welcome to play another exiled spell without spending its mana cost.